 Veterinary and Human Medicine

 Exploring the animal traces in Western bio-medical practices (beyond veterninary medicine)forward and pointing the way for future research Angela Cassidy, Rachel Mason Dentinger, Kathryn Schoefert and Abigail Woods, ‘Animal Roles and Traces in the History of Medicine, c.1880-1980’, BJHS: Themes (First View, 2017), pp. 1-23 is a really exciting intervention – it would be great to build on this withstudies into non-Western animal traces in medical thoight and practices.
 Most work based in Asia for the modern peiod looks at Western veterinary medicine and how it was implemented.
 In Saurabh Mishra, ‘Beasts, murrains and the British Raj: Reassessing colonial medicine in India from the veterinary perspective’, Bulletin of the History of Medicine, vol. 85 (2011), pp. 587-619 veterinary practice is located within wider colonial policies concerning health and disease in nineteenth-century India.
 And you might want to go on to check out his recent monograph on the subject too, Saurabh Mishra, Beastly Encounters of the Raj: Livelihoods, Livestock and Veterinary Health in North India, 1790-1920 (Manchester, 2015).
 Looking over the border, Jonathan Saha, ‘Colonizing Elephants: Animal Agency, Undead Capital and Imperial Science in British Burma’, BJHS Themes (First View, 2017), 1-21 examines the emergence of scientific ideas of animals using the case of working elephants and an anthrax vaccine.Putting British India into a comparative perspective Diana K Davis, ‘Brutes, beasts and empire: veterinary medicine and environmental policy in French North Africa and British India’, Journal of Historical Geography, vol. 34, no. 2 (2008), pp. 242-267 asks why it is that British vets had so little influence on environmental policy in India compared to French vets in North Africa, finding answers in the different ecologies, training and state policies.
 And for a perspective that takes account of how the colonised engaged with veterinary knowledge there is Samiparna Samanta, ‘Dealing with Disease: Epizootics, Veterinarians and Public Health in Colonial Bengal, 1850-1920’, Poonam Bala ed., Medicine and colonialism: historical perspectives in India and South Africa (London, 2014), pp. 61-74.
+A really enjoyable excavation of an odd episode in imperial veterninary history, see Projit Bihari Mukherji, “Cat and Mouse: Animal Technologies, Trans-imperial Networks and Public Health from Below, British India, c.
+1907–1918”, Social History of Medicine, vol. 31, no. 3 (2018), pp. 510-532.
 For a bit of context, David Arnold, Colonizing the Body: State Medicine and Epidemic Disease in Nineteenth-Century India (California, 1994) is a classic text for getting to grips with the history of colonial medicine in colonial India—it might be useful, even though he does not discuss animal bodies.
 A similarly almost-canonical text for studies of colonial medicine is Megan Vaughan, Curing their Ills: Colonial Power and African Illness (Stanford, 1991) which includes a chapter about White doctors’ interactions with the local wildlife.